Established in 1886, Fred Aldous has become an icon of art supplies in Manchester, helping people 'make anything' for the last 130 years.

 With the puppets hanging at different heights, there's something new to enjoy at each level.
 We wanted to make sure the scene worked for everyone passing by Fred Aldous, with cut outs and characters at every level from the tallest to the smallest.

 Keeping in the theme of traditional woodwork and puppetry, we created classic automata rigs to have our boats and balloons magically bobbing up and down.
-We left the deceptively simple structures on display so that our audience could understand and enjoy the magic
+We left the deceptively simple structures on display so that our audience could understand and enjoy the magic.

 At seven metres wide, the size of the window meant we had to scale up our creation process while keeping consistency in style and not overwhelming the amount of colours.